daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 DELETE FROM users WHERE id = 2;
 ```

-You should have similar output
+You should have a similar output.

 ![screenshot of deleting a record from the table](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_9.jpg)

-Run the SQL code below to check the table
+Run the SQL code below to check the table.

 ```sql
 SELECT * FROM users;
 ```

-You should now see that the deleted record is gone
+You should now see that the deleted record is gone.

 ![screenshot of querying the table for all records](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_10.jpg)

 Now we are done with performing some PostgreSQL queries in the playground environment.
-To exit the PostgreSQL prompt, type the command below
+To exit the PostgreSQL prompt, type the command below.

 ```sql
 \q